Janny Wurts

-Janny Wurts (born December 10, 1953) is an American fantasy novelist and illustrator.
+Janet Inglis "Janny" Wurts (born December 10, 1953) is an American fantasy novelist and illustrator.
 She has written several standalone novels and series, including the Wars of Light and Shadow, The Cycle of Fire trilogy and the internationally best-selling Empire trilogy that she co-authored with Raymond E. Feist.
 Her short story collection That Way Lies Camelot was nominated for the British Fantasy Award in 1995.
 She often illustrates her own books, and has won Chesley Awards for her artwork.

 Biography

 Janny Wurts was born in Bryn Mawr, Pennsylvania.
 In the 1980s, she worked as an illustrator for role-playing game supplements for Mayfair Games.